piyushpatel2005/go-exploration/notes/pointers/index.md

 map[Canada:French France:French Spain:Spanish USA:English]
 ```

+> **Note:** In Go, maps are implemented as a pointer to a struct.
+This means passing map to a function is passed by reference.
 ## Conclusion

 In this lesson, we saw how we can use pointers to modify the values of a variable or any memory address.
 This also explains how we can pass variables by value or by reference.
 Slice, Maps and other complex data types are, by default, pass by reference.